Here are some chores for toddlers and preschoolers they can do independently which will help teach life skills and confidence.

 You may think some of these are nuts, but it works for us.
 Remember, however, it isn’t a problem unless it’s a problem for you.

-Chores, Tasks, And Jobs Toddlers & Preschoolers Can Do On Their Own
+Tasks, Jobs, & Chores For Toddlers & Preschoolers They Can Do On Their Own

 - Clean up their toys.
 When they take toys out, they put them back.
 This sometimes needs a bit of sidewalk supervising so they aren’t overwhelmed, but they catch on quickly.
 (Read: Tidy Routines That Work)